Level 16 could be used to talk about feminism and autonomy, but from an entertainment perspective? It’s a bit of a bore.

 This Film Is So Dull

 But, while someone could try to drum up this film and make it seem profound, I won’t.
 Why?
 Because this film was honestly too dull to get excited enough to go on such a tangent.
 Most of the girls, besides Sophia, Vivien, perhaps Ava, you will not be able to identify if you were given a name and a picture to match to.
-Then, when it comes to the secret and big reveal, it isn’t some huge shock or anything which would drive you to open your eyes wide.
+Then, it isn’t a huge shock or anything when it comes to the secret and big reveal.

 Don’t get me wrong, Vestalis’ purpose makes sense, but neither Dr. Miro nor Ms. Brixil are performed in such a way to make the mystery or the truth all that interesting.
 Heck, even when the girls slowly learn the truth, nothing about their performances drive this film to be something worth taking note of.

 Level 16 could have had more impact if only it had stronger characters and writing.
 As noted, you can see so many bits of commentary on how girls are raised and how women are subjected to unrealistic standards.
 There is even the issue of women willingly assisting men in continuing this cycle of oppression either for approval or because they have been deeply brainwashed.
-If not they recognize the closest they can get to be empowered is by oppressing their own on behalf of their oppressor.
+If not the recogniton the closest they can get to being empowered is by oppressing their own on behalf of their oppressor.

 Yet, even with saying all that, this is a solid mixed title.
 It had potential and wasted it.
 All by keeping things very surface level and consistently hinting it could go further, but deciding that might require a bit too much effort.
 So, like many films, it seems to have left potential fans to find the deeper meaning and push the idea Level 16 is better than it is.